menandmice/micetro_docs/guides/user-manual/access_control.rst

 To grant restricted access on a per-object basis, see :ref:`acl-specific-roles`.

-To check access to a specific object in Micetro, see :ref:`acl-effective-access`.
+To check access to a specific object and troubleshoot access control issues, see :ref:`acl-effective-access`.

 ----